Fire retardant methods and compliance

 Source 5: The crib test 5

-A crib is composed of wooden planks which are then glued together.
+A crib is composed of small wooden planks, about 5″ in diameter, which are then glued together.
 Lint is attached to the bottom of the crib.
 After adding propane-diol, the crib is placed on the test rig and ignited with a lit match.
 If no flaming or progressive smouldering is observed on both cover and interior material, the test is recorded as no ignition and the material passes the test successfully.

 An example of a legitimate FR compliance label is shown below for Source 1 and 2.
 Please be aware of foreign counterfeit labels which don’t follow this format.

 All our Memory foam materials are manufactured with a fire retardant compound included in the foam composition.
 These have been certified as FR compliant, tested and approved to the crib test.
 The mattress covers have passed the BS 7177 source 0 and 1 standards.